rakeshakkineni/Term3_P2_CarND_Semantic_Segmentation/README.md

 File main.py was modified to implement this project.
 All the functions with TODO were completed.
 Following are the details of the modifications.

 #### load_vgg function modifications:
-Using Tensor Flow saved_model routine saved vgg model is loaded.
+Using Tensor Flow "saved_model" routine, the saved vgg model was loaded.
 Each of the layers of the loaded model outputs are saved into saperate tensors and returned for later use.

 #### layers function modifications:
 Outputs of "load_vgg" function are used in this function.
 This function is used for adding upsampling the output of VGG to original image shape.